davidluzhiyun/COMPSCI_307D_breakout_zl303/README.md

 # breakout
 ## NAME
+David Lu

-DO NO FORK THIS REPOSITORY, clone it directly to your computer.
+DO NOT FORK THIS REPOSITORY, clone it directly to your computer.

 This project implements the game of Breakout.